Lipoprotein A and B, how to reduce levels or lower

 high LPa with no other indicators (other than chronic high stress)?
 My leptin

-levels are consistently right over the normal range at 27-is that it?
+levels are consistently right over the normal range at 27.
 Isn't that

 a bit odd its - LPa the only thing 2x normal and out of range?
 What causes that?